Learning about skin and nipple changes during breastfeeding can help take care of yourself and know when to see a health care provider.

 Changes in your breasts and nipples may include:

 - Inverted nipples.
 This is normal if your nipples have always been indented inward and can easily point out when you touch them.
-If your nipples are pointing in, and this is new, talk to your health care provider right away.
+If your nipples are pointing in, and this is new, talk to your provider right away.

 - Warm to the touch, red, or painful breast.
 This is caused by an infection in your breast.
 See your provider for treatment.